freha-mezzoudj/Web_devlopment/README.md

 # Web_devlopment
-Web2: HTML, CSS, JS and so on!
+Web2: step by step to master HTML, CSS.
+Thanks to brad of Traversy media :)